Skip to Content

 4. Use a Double Boiler

-Using a double boiler is a quick and easy way to soften butter quickly.
+Using a double boiler is another quick and easy way to soften butter quickly without a microwave.

 5. Use a Water Bath